robertdolca/calendar-sync/README.md

 The application type that should be selected is `Desktop app`.

-Once the OAuth 2.0 Client ID is created the JSON credentials file should be downloaded and placed next to the binary under the name `credentials.json`.
+Once the OAuth 2.0 Client ID is created the JSON credentials file should be downloaded and placed in the work directory under the name `credentials.json`.

 The Google Calendar API needs to be [enabled](https://console.developers.google.com/apis/api/calendar-json.googleapis.com/overview)